dmbarbour/glas/docs/GlasDesign.md

 * **bmin** - bitwise 'and' of two bitstrings of equal length
 * **beq** - bitwise equivalence of two bitstrings of equal length, i.e. 1 where bits match, 0 otherwise.
 (Negation of 'xor'.)

 Bitstring operators fail if assumed conditions are not met, i.e. not a bitstring or not of equal length.
+Unlike lists, the assumption for bitstrings is that they are relatively small and Glas systems should optimize for compact or fixed-width encodings instead of efficient access to both ends of a large bitstring.

+*Aside:* We probably don't need bitwise ops; they're essentially extensions of the arithmetic ops.

 ### Arithmetic Operators